 According to Salary.com, cosmetic laser technicians make an average of $50,905 a year — over $3,000 more than the average esthetician salary of $47,500 a year!

 You can become a cosmetic laser technician even if you do not have a medical background.
 In most states, the only requirements are that you are at least eighteen years old and have a high school diploma (or its equivalent).
-Some states may also require you to undergo a certain number of supervised hours of training at an accredited school.
+Some states may also require you to undergo a certain number of supervised hours of training.

 During our Hybrid* Online Comprehensive Laser Course, you will receive online classroom laser training with a variety of instructors and live demonstrations with several hours on each modality.
 Modalities include Laser Hair Removal, Photofacial, Laser Skin Rejuvenation, Radiofrequency Skin Rejuvenation, Coolsculpting, Cellulite Reduction, Tattoo Removal, Radiofrequency Skin Tightening, and Microneedling.
 Then choose one of our nationwide locations to attend your clinicals for hands-on learning!